nikolaussucher/microbiology-text/methods_and_tools.Rmd

 Highly efficient fluorescent proteins such as the green fluorescent protein (GFP) have been developed using the molecular biology technique of gene fusion, a process that links the expression of the fluorescent compound to that of the target protein.
 This combined fluorescent protein is, in general, non-toxic to the organism and rarely interferes with the function of the protein under study.
 Genetically modified cells or organisms directly express the fluorescently tagged proteins, which enables the study of the function of the original protein in vivo.

 Growth of protein crystals results in both protein and salt crystals.
 Both are colorless and microscopic.
 Recovery of the protein crystals requires imaging which can be done by the intrinsic fluorescence of the protein or by using transmission microscopy.
 Both methods require an ultraviolet microscope as protein absorbs light at 280 nm.
-Protein will also fluorescence at approximately 353 nm when excited with 280 nm light.[17]
+Protein will also fluorescence at approximately 353 nm when excited with 280 nm light.

 Since fluorescence emission differs in wavelength (color) from the excitation light, an ideal fluorescent image shows only the structure of interest that was labeled with the fluorescent dye.
 This high specificity led to the widespread use of fluorescence light microscopy in biomedical research.
 Different fluorescent dyes can be used to stain different biological structures, which can then be detected simultaneously, while still being specific due to the individual color of the dye.